simon-brooke/the-great-game/doc/On-sex-and-sexual-violence.md

 Firstly, sexual violence is extremely gendered.
 Yes, male people are sometimes subjected to sexual violence, but nevertheless the overwhelming majority of victims of sexual violence are female.
 Yes, female people are sometimes &mdash; extraordinarily rarely, but sometimes &mdash; perpetrators of sexual violence, but nevertheless perpetrators of sexual violence are almost exclusively male.

 Secondly, it is extremely tricky to represent sexual violence in visual media without eroticising it.
 There's a [very famous scene in Last Tango in Paris](https://www.independent.co.uk/arts-entertainment/films/news/last-tango-in-paris-butter-scene-b2270513.html) which the director might claim is consented in context, but which appears to me to be a clear case of anal rape, which is nevertheless highly erotic.
 There's a scene in [High Plains Drifter](https://en.wikipedia.org/wiki/High_Plains_Drifter#Plot) where no part of the rape is actually represented &mdash; it happens off screen &mdash; but it is nevertheless perceived by many people (including me) as eroticised.
-Many people &mdash; I suspect more men than women, but certainly including women &mdash; do find the idea of rape erotic.
+Many people &mdash; I suspect more men than women, but certainly including many women &mdash; do find the idea of rape erotic.
 It seems to me highly undesirable that a game should be seen to be rewarding immoral action.

 (Yes, I know many modern games do quite explicitly reward killing, including of characters whose culpability is at best trivial, but &mdash; surely &mdash; this is something we should be seeking to move away from.)